 Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 Unspecified lower back pain is among the top five healthcare visits.
 While most back pain can result from overwork or an injury, it is sometimes caused by inactivity, a muscle pull, or inflammation.
 Treatment is difficult to get because less than 15% of patients experiencing lower back pain are diagnosed with a known cause.
-In such a scenario, the treatment is given focusing on symptom reduction rather than that targets the cause.
+In such a scenario, treatment focuses on symptom reduction rather than targeting the cause.

 NSAIDs are the majorly prescribed therapies for the relief of inflammation accompanying non-specific chronic lower back pain in patients.
 These include naproxen and COX-2 inhibitors, known as coxibs.
 Because of the gastrointestinal and cardiovascular risks associated with the long-term use of these meds, their use has been narrowed.
 A large proportion of people with chronic lower back pain use complementary and alternative medicines (CAM) and visit CAM practitioners.

 Many herbs have anti-inflammatory properties, which make them effective back pain remedies.
 All of these herbal remedies offer plausible alternative therapies to NSAIDs and coxibs.
 Some of these remedies may be used along with regular prescription medicines after making sure that the herbs do not interact with the prescribed modern meds.